animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The corresponding server’s `application.properties` file would define the following properties:
+The corresponding server's `application.properties` file would define the following properties:

 </div>